Research Prototype Authentication

 Server

-The server's ZKVerifier.verify(proof, {skipPepperCheck: true}) performs a complete STARK verification: re-derives mimcKey, replays the transcript, checks all Merkle paths, verifies the AIR constraint at all 35 query indices, checks FRI consistency across all 9 folds, and validates the PoW nonce.
+The server's ZKVerifier.verify(proof, {skipPepperCheck: true}) performs the prototype consistency verification: re-derives mimcKey, replays the transcript, checks all Merkle paths, verifies the AIR constraint at all 35 query indices, checks FRI consistency across all 9 folds, and validates the PoW nonce.

 Server-side verification checks